JackSzwergold/Writing/memories/The Bag of Jewelry.md

 After a brief pause, I stood up and headed into the kitchen to see for myself what the fuss was about.

-I walked in, saw the grocery bag sitting on the kitchen table, but it was still full.
-My mom and dad though were opening up a Crown Royal bag on the table and going through the contents.
+I walked in, saw the brown paper grocery bag sitting on the kitchen table, but it was still packed and full.
+Instead, my mom and dad though were opening up a small-ish purple Crown Royal bag on the table and going through the contents.

 “What’s in there?”
 I asked.
-And as my mom and dad looked at me I looked at the table and saw lots of gold and shiny things.
+And as my mom and dad looked at me I looked at the table and saw for myself what was in there: It was lots of gold and shiny things.
 “Jewelry,” my dad said.
-My mom added, “I find this in the street between this side and the other side,” which I knew, in her broken English, to me meant she found it on the median between traffic between our building and the supermarket.
+My mom added, “I find this in the street between this side and the other side,” which I knew, in her broken English, to me meant she found it on the median between on Brighton Beach Avenue between the block our building was on and the supermarket across the street.

-I came closer and looked and checked out the haul: Lots of jewelry.
-Lots of gold.
-Real or fake?
+I leaned in cloaser to check out the haul: Lots of jewelry.
+Lots of gold-ish looking items.
+Were they real or fake?
 No clue.
-But lots of gold chains.
-Other stuff too but mainly gold chains.
+But lots of gold-ish chains and other stuff… But mainly gold-ish chains.

 I felt excited.
 No idea what anything was worth—or where this Crown Royal bag came from—but I knew one thing: My mom would sell it at the local jewelry store a few blocks away.